Nearly Optimal Learning using Sparse Deep ReLU Networks in Regularized Empirical Risk Minimization with Lipschitz Loss: Real data application

-We first calculate the McFadden-pseudo $R^{2}$ for GLM and SDRN with logistic loss, respectively.
-The pseudo $R^{2}$ for GLM is 0.2355, while it is 0.2584 for SDRN, indicating that the SDRN\ method yields a better prediction.
-In addition, Table \ref{compare_bupa} shows the accuracy, precision, recall, F1 and AUC for the group with the number of drinks greater than 3 obtained from the six methods with logistic loss.
-We see that SDRN has the largest accuracy, recall, F1 and AUC.
-The accuracy from GLM and GAM is smaller than other methods due to possible model misspecification of these two methods.
-To explore the nonlinear patterns, Figure \ref{fit_bupa} depicts the estimated log-odds functions versus the mcv, alkphos, sgot and gammagt predictors, respectively, while other covariates are fixed at their mean values.
-We can see that the estimated log-odds has a clear increaing pattern with mcv and sgot, indicating that the mcv and sgot levels can be strong indicators for alcohol consumption.
-For gammagt, the estimated log-odds increases quickly as the the level of gammagt is elevated.
-Its value remains to be positive as gammagt passes a certain value.
-The estimated log-odds has a quadratic nonlinear relationship with alkphos.
-Abnormal\ (either low or high)\ levels of alkphos is connected to a few health problems.
-Low levels of alkphos indicate a deficiency in zinc and magnesium, or a rare genetic disease called hypophosphatasia, which effects bones and teeth.
+To explore the nonlinear patterns, Figure \ref{fit_bupa} shows the scatter plots and the fitted mean curve of the estimated conditional probabilities versus the mcv, alkphos, sgpt, sgot, and gammagt, respectively.
+The fitted mean curves (red lines) are drawn by regressing the estimated conditional probabilities on each predictor using cubic B-splines.
+We can observe the estimated conditional probability rises as mcv, gammagt increase, which suggests that the mcv and gammagt levels can be strong indicators of alcohol consumption.
+Both sgpt and sgot are enzymes related to liver health and seem to have similar patterns in correlation with alcohol consumption, as depicted in Figure \ref{fit_bupa}.
+We can see the estimated conditional probability increases quickly as the level of sgpt and sgot are elevated and remain to be high as these two enzymes pass a certain value.
+Considering that higher levels of sgpt and sgot are associated with liver damage and excessive chronic alcohol consumption can lead to liver cell damage, it is plausible to observe a positive correlation between the levels of these two enzymes and alcohol consumption.
+The estimated conditional probability has a quadratic nonlinear relationship with alkphos.
+Abnormal\ (either low or high)\ levels of alkphos are connected to a few health problems.
+Low levels of alkphos indicate a deficiency in zinc and magnesium, or a rare genetic disease called hypophosphatasia, which affects bones and teeth.
 High levels of alkphos can be an indicator of liver disease or bone disorder.